grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Shakes pounded his acknowledgment on the side of the sail, and his head disappeared from the bridge.
 It was still so quiet aboard the _Prospect_ with no engines and so few systems running that they could hear the _Gnat's_ Diesels fire up, and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them and pulled up the fenders.

 "Hey-fucking-ho!"
-Shakes voice came crackling over the ship-to-ship.
+Shakes' voice came crackling over the ship-to-ship.
 "I'm fired up, buttoned up, and off fuckin' motoring.
 Out."

 Hemi pulled down the ship-to-ship mic.
-"Got it Shakes.
+"Got it, Shakes.
 Remember, _gentle_ is the word."

 "I'm allllways fuckin' genteel."